 Regardless of your level, don’t be afraid to ask – there is no minimum level requirement to dance with anybody.
 At a social dance, skill has nothing to do with value.
 You are just as worthy as the dancers more skilled than you.

-How to handle a follower who is a “player”
+Tactics for handling a follower who is a “player”

 No, not “playa”, I mean a follower who likes to play – they interpret the music and accepts all invitation leads you throw at them.
 I can relate to this follower!